AriFordsham/GHCWiki/type-functions-status.md

 - Generation and plumbing through of rough matches.
 - Equational constraints in contexts.

-## Testsuite for type family patches
+## Regression tests of type family patches

 Current `validate` result: